 Click on the Kibana URL, which will take you to the Kibana login screen.
 Use elastic for the user, along with the automatically generated password (which you copied somewhere safe) to log in.

-Elastic Cloud includes several X-Pack features, such as security and monitoring.
+Elastic Cloud includes several helpful features, such as security and monitoring.

 If you prefer to use a more familiar username and password, you can create a new superuser using the Role Based Access Control functionality.
 Visit the Management tab, and select Users in the Security section: